 We painted two pieces of furniture today.
 One piece had a peculiar odor in the drawers.
-It was easily fixed with a coat of Shellac.
-We used Zinsser liquid Shellac, a cotton rag or a staining pad and applied it directly to the inside of the drawers.
-One coat, 30 minutes to dry, and the odor was completely gone.
+I fixed it with a coat of Shellac, using Zinsser liquid Shellac, a staining pad, and applied it directly to the inside of the drawers.
+Here are some tips to follow when using Shellac.

 What is Shellac?

-It starts out in dry flakes, which are dissolved in ethanol to make liquid shellac, which is used as a brush-on colorant, food glaze and wood finish.
+It starts in dry flakes, which are dissolved in ethanol to make liquid Shellac, which is used as a brush-on colorant, food glaze, and wood finish.
 Shellac functions as a tough natural primer, sanding sealant, tannin-blocker, odor-blocker,stain, and high-gloss varnish.

 Why would you use Shellac?

 Eliminate stains from bleeding through (water, grease, etc.)